Green computing: Virtualizing

 Computer virtualization refers to the abstraction of computer resources, such as the process of running two or more logical computer systems on one set of physical hardware.
 The concept originated with the IBM mainframe operating systems of the 1960s, and was commercialized for x86-compatible computers, and other computer systems, in the 1990s.
-With virtualization, a system administrator can combine several physical systems into virtual machines on one powerful system, thereby conserving resources by removing need for some of the original hardware and reducing power and cooling consumption.
+With virtualization, a system administrator can combine several formerly physical systems as virtual machines on one powerful system, thereby conserving resources by removing need for some of the original hardware and reducing power and cooling consumption.
 Virtualization can assist in distributing work so that servers are either busy or put in a low-power sleep state.
 Several commercial companies and open-source projects now offer software packages to enable a transition to virtual computing.
 Intel Corporation and AMD have also built proprietary virtualization enhancements to the x86 instruction set into each of their CPU product lines, in order to facilitate virtual computing.

 New virtual technologies, such as operating-system-level virtualization can also be used to reduce energy consumption.
 These technologies make a more efficient use of resources, thus reducing energy consumption by design.
 Also, the consolidation of virtualized technologies is more efficient than the one done in virtual machines, so more services can be deployed in the same physical machine, reducing the amount of hardware needed.